 Completion of the English major involves taking a total of 16 classes spread across the 10 different required categories.
 Course offerings vary from quarter-to quarter, but traditionally we have been able to offer at least one course per category during every quarter of the academic year.
 This means that it is very easy to get the classes you need to graduate.
 Please review this page and scroll to the bottom to review the Important Notes & FAQ's about different aspects of your major/degree requirements.
 Check out the video below to find your way around the different sections of this page!

-Once you're done viewing the guide, download this worksheet (PDF) help you plan your schedule!
+Once you're done viewing the guide, download our worksheet below (PDF) help you plan your schedule!

 First Step